jaganmn/misc/R_install/README.md

     See `R-admin` C.3.10.1 _Native builds_.

-2. Install the [LLVM](https://llvm.org/) `clang` toolchain,
-    which supports OpenMP parallelism.
-At the time of writing, LLVM supplies binaries for the `x86_64` architecture only (see [here](<https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.0>)).
+2. Install the [LLVM](https://llvm.org/) `clang` toolchain, which, unlike Apple `clang`, supports OpenMP.
+At the time of writing, LLVM only supplies binaries for the `x86_64` architecture (see [here](<https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.0>)).
     Fortunately, Homebrew has the `arm64` build:

     ```
+	brew update
     brew install llvm
     ```